Ashtone Morgan

-Ashtone Wayne Henry Morgan (born February 9, 1991) is a Canadian soccer player who plays as a left-back for Forge FC in the Canadian Premier League.
+Ashtone Wayne Henry Morgan (born February 9, 1991) is a Canadian former soccer player who played as a left-back.

-Morgan was the first graduate of the TFC Academy to play for the Canadian National Team.
+Morgan was the first graduate of the TFC Academy to play for the Canada national team.

 Early life

 Ashtone attended Northern Secondary School in Toronto and played for the Toronto Lynx U-13 squad that travelled to England to play other youth academies.
 On this trip he was the standout player of the Canadian side earning him invitations from clubs such as Southampton.